 Can you give one example of how probiotics supported your health in your new postpartum life?

 One thing I was really nervous about was struggling with breastfeeding.
 So many new moms I know really had a hard time—whether it was a medical complication or their pediatrician (for whatever reason) suggesting that they supplement with formula.
-I was familiar with the utterly profound importance of breastmilk, especially in regard to giving your baby EXACTLY what he or she needs for ultimate health and immunity, so I was determined to say the least.
+I was familiar with the utterly profound importance of breastmilk, especially in regard to giving your baby EXACTLY what he or she needs for ultimate health and a strong immune system, so I was determined to say the least.

 I continue to take my prenatal vitamin and my PRO-Moms to make certain that my milk is packed with the nutrition that my little gal needs.
 Because probiotics can help with your immune system, I thankfully haven’t had any issues with blocked ducts or any of those other common issues.
 And I’m proud to say that I’ve had an extremely positive breastfeeding experience and my little love continues to grow healthfully without the need of any additional supplementation.
 Plus, I know she’s getting all the good bacteria her little system needs to flourish.